Helvick Head

 Helvick Head’s SAC status protects a rich tapestry of plant and animal life.
 The cliffs host nesting seabirds such as choughs, shags, razorbills, Northern fulmars, peregrine falcons, black-legged kittiwakes, black guillemots and common murres.
 Plant life clings to the thin soils, with gorse, bell heather, ling, devil’s-bit scabious, heath bedstraw, bog violet, burnet rose, thrift, kidney vetch, sea mayweed and wild carrot creating a colourful carpet of coastal flora.

-While the headland itself is a natural monument, the nearby Helvick Harbour retains a palpable Viking echo.
+While the headland itself is a natural monument, the nearby Helvick Harbour retains a palpable maritime character.
 The harbour’s name, Helvic, survives as a reminder of the Norse sailors who once called this bay home.
-Today the harbour is alive with a small fishing fleet and the Sólás na Mara seaweed‑bath wellness centre, a modern reinterpretation of the historic Waterford spa tradition.
+Today the harbour is alive with a small fishing fleet and local amenities, offering a glimpse into the working coastal life that still defines this stretch of the south coast.

 Practical Information